tueimage/8qa01/tips_assignment_intermediate.md

 * The goal of this assignment is to get feedback on your plans, there is no grade.

-* Hand in both parts of the assignment in a ZIP file via Canvas
+* Hand in both parts of the assignment in a ZIP file via Canvas.
+For the "report", you don't need to include an introduction etc, it is sufficient to describe the features and the possible experiment.
+The length should be 2-3 pages.